LLNL/zfp/README.md

     doi:10.1109/TVCG.2014.2346458

-zfp was originally designed for floating-point arrays only, but has been extended to also support integer data, and could for instance be used to compress images and quantized volumetric data.
-To achieve high compression ratios, zfp uses lossy but optionally error-bounded compression.
-Although bit-for-bit lossless compression of floating-point data is not always possible, zfp is usually accurate to within machine epsilon in near-lossless mode.
+zfp was originally designed for floating-point arrays only, but has been extended to also support integer data and could for instance be used to compress images and quantized volumetric data.
+To achieve high compression ratios, zfp generally uses lossy but optionally error-bounded compression.
+Bit-for-bit lossless compression is also possible through one of zfp's compression modes.

 zfp works best for 2D and 3D arrays that exhibit spatial correlation, such as continuous fields from physics simulations, images, regularly sampled terrain